COOLING GUIDE: Where To Cool Off In Philly, Surrounding Suburbs And New Jersey

 PHILADELPHIA (CBS) – With the city of Philadelphia and its surrounding areas under a heat emergency, finding a place to cool off has become priority number one.

-Here’s where you can cool down or find help:READ MORE: Philadelphia Declares A Heat Emergency.
-Here's Where To Find A Cooling Center Near You
+Here’s where you can cool down or find help:READ MORE: Philadelphia Weather: 1 More Day Of Dangerous Heat As Temperatures To Feel Like Triple Digits, Storms To Develop Wednesday

 Whitman Library – 200 Snyder Ave.